LiUGraphQL/LinGBM/querygen/README.md

 ### Usage

-Start generating query instances by running the following example command, which defaultly generate 20 instances for each query template, and output these queries to the directory: "/actualQueries"
+Start generating query instances by running the following example command, which default generate 20 instances for each query template, and output these queries to the directory: "/actualQueries"

 ```
 java -cp target/querygen-1.0-SNAPSHOT.jar se.liu.ida.querygen.generator